Frequently Asked Questions

 What if I am late to class - can I still come?

-Please do not walk into class if you are more than 5 minutes late.
+No one will be admitted to class if you more than 10 minutes late.
+If you going to be late, please notify the studio in advance.
 The beginning of class is the most important part!
 Your warm up will help prevent injuries.

 Who can participate?
 Am I too old?